Skip to main content

 Kevin Patra's takeaways:

-- Chiefs escape Carolina with last-second win.
+1. Chiefs escape Carolina with last-second win.
 Kansas City's offense moved the ball at will between the 20s early, but a few red-zone failures and two fourth-quarter punts left the door open for a Panthers upset.
 Not against Patrick Mahomes.
 The quarterback got the ball with 1:46 left in a tie game and easily marched the Chiefs into field goal range for Spencer Shrader's 31-yard game-winning field goal as time expired.
-Kansas City gobbled up 391 yards of offense against a struggling Panthers D, the first time they've been over 350 yards in a four-quarter game since Week 5.
+Kansas City gobbled up 391 yards of offense against a struggling Panthers D, the first time it's been over 350 yards in a four-quarter game since Week 5.
 Mahomes peppered the Panthers with his patented short throws to move the chains and generated his second consecutive game with three passing touchdowns.
 Then, with the game on the line, as he has done so often, the star quarterback used his legs to secure the win.
 Mahomes' 33-yard scramble on the game-winning drive set up Shrader for the easy chip-shot kick.
 For the first time in a long time, the Chiefs offense picked up the defense, which couldn't get the big stop late.

-- Young plays his best game of the season, but Panthers come up short.
+2. Young plays his best game of the season, but Panthers come up short.
 Bryce Young's performance was rivaled only by his game against Green Bay late last season for tops in his career.
 In a tumultuous season that saw him benched after Week 2, Young came off the bye week looking as confident as he ever has in a Panthers uniform.
-The former Heisman Trophy winner splashed big plays, made pinpoint passes, dropped loopers into the bucket, and zipped darts over the middle.
+The former Heisman Trophy winner splashed big plays, made pinpoint passes, dropped loopers into the bucket and zipped darts over the middle.
 He finally played like he was back at Alabama: loose and confident.
 Young completed 21 of 35 passes for 263 yards and a TD while taking two sacks against a good Chiefs defense.
-The quarterback rarely looked flustered, knowing where he wanted to go with the ball, got out of the pocket when necessary, and avoided the big negatives.
+The quarterback rarely looked flustered, knowing where he wanted to go with the ball.
+He got out of the pocket when necessary and avoided the big negatives.
 That Young played so well despite not getting much help from the ground game speaks to his growth potential.
 Had Carolina converted its red-zone drives in the first half (0 of 3), it would have stolen this game from the Super Bowl champs.
 Despite being down, 20-9, at the break, Young led two fourth-quarter scoring drives to tie the game.
 It still came in a loss, but Carolina needed to see this type of performance from Young.
 Now, the question is whether he can build on the performance or whether it was a flash in the pan.

-- Chiefs defense struggling?
-After weeks of carrying the offense, Steve Spagnuolo's crew hit a November lull.
+3. Chiefs defense struggling?
+After weeks of carrying the offense, Steve Spagnuolo's crew has hit a November lull.
 For the second consecutive week, K.C.'s defense allowed 325-plus yards (a figure it hadn't given up since Week 1).
-The Chiefs pressured Young on just 7 of 35 pass attempts, a 27.5 rate.
+The Chiefs pressured Young on just seven of 35 pass attempts, a 27.5 rate.
 The back end made some uncharacteristic miscues, leaving Panthers targets running wide open on some critical third downs.
 The secondary also got flagged for two late pass interferences, including stud Trent McDuffie on a two-point attempt when he got lost on the play that kept Carolina's hope alive.
 Missing Jaylen Watson in the secondary is starting to be a glaring weakness.
 For two straight weeks, the defense couldn't get off the field late.
 Luckily, Spags has time to get things in order before the postseason.
 Given his history, we'd expect him to figure things out.
 On this day, the offense bailed them out.

-Next Gen Stats Insight for Chiefs-Panthers (via NFL Pro): The Panthers pass rush came alive against the Chiefs, generating five sacks against Patrick Mahomes, tied for the most in a game of Mahomes' career.
+Next Gen Stats Insight for Chiefs-Panthers (via NFL Pro): The Panthers' pass rush came alive against the Chiefs, generating five sacks against Patrick Mahomes, tied for the most in a game of Mahomes' career.

 NFL Research: The Panthers were only the third team in the Andy Reid era (since 2013), including playoffs, to score on 75-plus percent of their drives against the Chiefs.
 The only team to win such a game was Tom Brady's Patriots in a Week 6, 2018, shootout won by New England, 43-40.